linpengcheng/PurefunctionPipelineDataflow/README.md

   such as PCI, SATA, USB, etc.
 - External standardized data: hard disk, flash drive, etc.

-- The out-of-order execution technology of modern CPUs is a mistake
+- The out-of-order execution technology of modern CPUs is a mistake (February 16, 2021)

   Out-of-order execution is a product of wrong programming methodology,